kareemAboelatta/Social-media/README.md

 }
 ```
-- Now it's to easy if we want to *convert* from firebase to custom api and vice versa *because our repository don't now what's firebase or what's api*, Because it's take **atractions** not **concretions** .
+- :heart: Now it's to easy if we want to *convert* from firebase to custom api and vice versa *because our repository don't now what's firebase or what's api*, Because it's take **atractions** not **concretions** .